rjacobs1969/mytheresaApiDemo/README.md

 ####
         make build

-4. Enjoy the API on your local host on port 8081, either using the Nelmio Interface using a browser or directly sending requests with your favorite tool (postman, curl, wget)
+4. Enjoy the API on your local host on port 8081, either using the Nelmio Interface (use the "try it out" button!) using a browser or directly sending requests with your favorite tool (postman, curl, wget)

 ####